expressive-code/expressive-code/packages/@expressive-code/plugin-shiki/README.md

 ## Usage in markdown / MDX documents

-This plugin will automatically highlight your code blocks using the current theme of Expressive Code.
+This plugin will automatically highlight your code blocks using all themes defined in the Expressive Code configuration.

 You only need to ensure that your opening code fences have a language identifier, e.g. `js` for JavaScript: